How To + Recommended + Software & Apps

 8. Additional profiles for alternative locations can be imported (simply repeat steps 3 – 4 for each profile).
 Then select a profile by tapping the arrow to the left of Profile in the main window and choose a profile.

-If your VPN of choice doesn’t have its own Mac app, you can alternatively follow the steps below to set up an OpenVPN client.
+If your preferred VPN provider doesn’t have its own Mac app, you can follow the steps below to set up an OpenVPN client.

 2. Install OpenVPN Connect (follow the guided steps in the installer).